lukstafi/navi-parens/README.md

 When navigating down out of a scope with both indentation and bracket scopes enabled, where the scope brackets are both the first non-white characters on their lines (as often happens with braces in JSON files), the behavior can be a bit unintuitive: the cursor can end up before the closing bracket/brace.
 That is because we jump out of the indentation scope, since it is contained (not just overlapping) in the brackets scope.
 We remain within the brackets scope.
 It is the intended behavior.

-![Indentation block scope vs brackets scope](animations/indentation-vs-brackets-outer.gif)
+![Indentation block scope vs brackets scope](animations/indentation-vs-brackets-outer.gif) On the other hand, when the overlap is without inclusion, we prefer the bracket scope for navigating out of a scope.

 Some Navi Parens commands will misbehave if they are executed before a document editor is fully initialized.
 Specifically, the `Semantic` and `JumpToBrackets` modes require the corresponding initializations, while the `Indentation` and `Raw` modes are good-to-go right away since they only look at the text of a document.